Autism is not a disease

 A Disorder happens when health is altered but not associated with a disease.
 It is usually linked to mental health and involves cases related to the brain.
 The term is used to describe psychological and mental abnormalities or impairments.
-Examples include Bipolar Disorder, Obsessive Compulsive Disorder and Anxious Disorder.
+Examples include Bipolar Disorder, Obsessive-Compulsive Disorder, and Anxious Disorder.

-Why is autism considered as a disorder?
+Why is autism considered a disorder?

 According to the latest Mental Disorders Diagnostic and Statistical Manual (DSM-V), Autism Spectrum Disorder "is defined by the presence of persistent deficits in social communication and social interaction in multiple contexts."

 In addition, these children have restricted and repetitive patterns of behavior.
-Therefore, they have unusual sensory behaviors, restricted, fixed and intense interests.
+Therefore, they have unusual sensory behaviors, restricted, fixed, and intense interests.

-In everyday life, these changes and situations generate fear, anxiety, irritability and can cause seizures and crying.
-Thus, autism does not fit the definition of disease, but is considered a disorder that can be improved and treated so that the child can adapt to social life and general activities.
+In everyday life, these changes and situations generate fear, anxiety, irritability, and can cause seizures and crying.
+Thus, autism does not fit the definition of disease but is considered a disorder that can be improved and treated so that the child can adapt to social life and general activities.

-To improve quality of life and social interaction, the most advised therapies are those that promote behavior monitoring and try to improve communication pathways.
+To improve the quality of life and social interaction, the most advised therapies are those that promote behavior monitoring and try to improve communication pathways.